Billey-Postnikov decompositions and the fibre bundle structure of Schubert varieties: Introduction

+The central idea behind our results is the notion of a Billey-Postnikov decomposition.
+To explain this, let $X^J$ denote the partial flag variety associated to a subset $J$ of the simple generators $S$ of $W$.
+If $J \subseteq K \subseteq S$, then there is a natural projection $\pi : X^J \arr X^K$.
+If $X^J(w)$ is a Schubert variety of $X^J$ and $w = vu$ is the parabolic decomposition of $w$ with respect to $K$, then the restriction of $\pi$ to $X^J(w)$ gives a projection

-Our extension of Ryan and Wolper's theorem rests on two results.
-In the first result, we characterize when the projection in equation \eqref{E:Schubert_Proj} is a fibre bundle.
-Notice that if this projection is an $X^J(u)$-fibre bundle, then by the Leray-Hirsch theorem the Poincar\'{e} polynomial of $X^J(w)$ factors as
+with generic fibre $X^J(u)$.
+While $\pi : X^J \arr X^K$ is a fibre bundle, the restriction in equation \eqref{E:Schubert_Proj} is not a fibre bundle in general (see, for instance, example \ref{Ex:forintro}).
+If this projection is a fibre bundle, then the Leray-Hirsch theorem states that the singular cohomology ring $H^*(X^J(w))$ is a free $H^*(X^K(v))$-module over $H^*(X^J(u))$.
+As a consequence, if $P_w^J(t)$ denotes the Poincar\'{e} polynomial of $X^J(w)$, then

-In addition, the singular cohomology ring $H^*(X^J(w))$ is a free $H^*(X^K(v))$-module over $H^*(X^J(u))$.
-We prove that the factorization of Poincar\'{e} polynomials in equation \eqref{E:PolyFactor} is also a sufficient condition for the projection in equation \eqref{E:Schubert_Proj} to be a fibre bundle.
+We prove that equation \eqref{E:PolyFactor} is also a sufficient condition for the projection in equation \eqref{E:Schubert_Proj} to be a fibre bundle.
 This result is stated in Theorem \ref{T:bp1}, and holds for Schubert varieties of any Kac-Moody group.
-We remark that the presentation of the cohomology algebra of Schubert varieties has been studied in \cite{GR02}.
-The factoring of Poincar\'{e} polynomials has been studied in \cite{Ga98,La98,Bi98,BP05,BC12} and plays an important role in the pattern avoidance characterization of rationally smooth Schubert varieties in \cite{Bi98,BP05,BC12}.